 Persuading you to go out for a walk at lunchtime, do some stretches, or jog for an extra five minutes makes it an ideal workout companion.
 However, at other times being reminded that you’ve not walked further than between your bedroom, desk and kitchen can be somewhat disheartening.

 Which leads to another revelation.
 Left on your wrist, the Inspire 2 will also provide useful if sometimes uncomfortable insights.
-For instance, concerns regarding our caffeine intake have gone from a joke to a genuine concern.
+For instance, concerns regarding our caffeine intake have gone from a joke to a genuine worry.
 Similarly, you’ll soon identify elements in your life that raise your heart rate, from colleagues on Zoom meetings to dealing with awkward relatives.

 Similarly, unlike purely motion-based trackers, the Inspire 2’s heart rate function can break down sleep into various different stages, which allows you to learn a lot more than just how much of the night you spend lying still.
 The Fitbit app will also generate a sleep quality score, and, like a good friend, can tell you when you’ve had enough and it’s time to go to bed.